-This independent study offers a research experience in science, technology, engineering, and/or mathematics, emphasizing the application of the scientific method to a specific project.
-The Experiential Learning in Environmental Sciences independent study for youth in Hawai'i at Windward Community College and the Hawai'i Institute of Marine Biology it will focus on utilizing a hands-on educational approach in an effort to provide Hawai'i's high school students with a depth of knowledge and understanding that will support them in making relevant and informed decisions with respect to the environment.
+BIO 124 offers a research experience in science, technology, engineering, and/or mathematics, emphasizing the application of the scientific method to a specific project.
+The Experiential Learning in Environmental Sciences course for youth in Hawai'i at University of Hawai'i Maui College Community College and the communities of Maui County, will focus on utilizing a hands-on educational approach in an effort to provide Hawai'i's high school students with a depth of knowledge and understanding that will support them in making relevant and informed decisions with respect to the environment.
 This course will consist of a clearly defined focus on stewardship through discussions on concepts and information led by scientists and professionals in the areas of environmental science, marine science, meteorology, biology, chemistry, creative writing, scientific writing, art, technology, and Hawaiian culture, focusing these disciplines as they pertain to sustainable agriculture.
 These participating scientists, professionals, and staff will provide the students with hands-on training on techniques and equipment use in an effort to establish a solid knowledgebase and skill set in environmental science.
+Students will engage in ridge to reef expeditions that quantify ecosystem functionality along with stewardship activities that aid in the restoration of ecosystem functionality and human well being.